ai-blog

 It’s clear that AI-assisted work holds great potential for the future – in digital content and nearly everywhere else.
 As technology advances, so will the skills of creative practitioners who will continue to find new and innovative ways to merge artificial intelligence with human imagination.
 Welcome to the age of bionic marketing!

-About the author: Ethan Whitehill, President and Chief Creative Officer at Crux, has made a career out of building agencies and growing brands.
+About the author: Ethan Whitehill, President and Chief Strategy Officer at Crux, has made a career out of building agencies and growing brands.
 He founded the firm Two West in 1997, running it as an independent shop for nearly 20 years before combining his firm with an AdAge Top 100 Agency, where he served as CMO.
 As an agency founder and entrepreneur, Ethan brings a business owner’s mindset to marketing, working on a host of diverse brands, from packaged goods and professional services to hospitality and high tech.

 Read More